 1. Use Hashtags

-They are using this form to reel in people to their social media site, who share certain interests.
+They are using this form to reel in people to their social media sites who share certain interests.

 When using hashtags, it’s important to have a strategy in mind.
 For example, you don’t want to share a post on social media and use the hashtag #itsanicedayoutside.
 For starters, that’s long and doesn’t even make sense unless you are selling photos or paintings of winter scenes.
 Most people won’t be searching for those words.